Green Wave sits at 20-20 on the season

 Every player who played four years for Jones has completed their degree, and several have gone on to prominent roles in their post-graduate life.
 While baseball has been the career choice of some, the list of former Jones players include Major Leaguers, Major League general managers, radiologists, lawyers, state representatives, accountants and health care workers.

-Jones' impact is not limited to his players, however, as four of his former assistants are now collegiate head coaches: Brian Cleary at Cincinnati, Jim Schlossnagle at TCU, Rob Cooper at Wright State and Mark Kingston at Illinois State.
-In addition, two of his former players are now college head coaches: Mike Kennedy at Elon and Steve Trimper at Maine and Matt Riser at Southeastern Louisiana.
+Jones' impact is not limited to his players, however, as many of his former assistants have held collegiate head coaching positions: Brian Cleary (formerly at Cincinnati), Jim Schlossnagle (TCU), Rob Cooper (Penn State) and Mark Kingston (Illinois State).
+In addition, three of his former players are now college head coaches: Mike Kennedy at Elon, Steve Trimper at Maine and Matt Riser at Southeastern Louisiana.

 For his contributions to college baseball, Jones has earned a trio of Conference USA Coach of the Year titles and has been named Louisiana Coach of the Year five times.
 Following the 2001 season, Jones earned his first Division I Coach of the Year award when he was named the American Baseball Coaches Association/Diamond Sport Company Division I South Region Coach of the Year and in 2005 he was honored as Baseball America's National Coach of the Year.